blmousee/simpleperf/README.md

 #### Set the frequency to record
 We can set the frequency to dump records via the -f or -c options.
-For example, -f 4000 means dumping approximately 4000 records every second the monitored thread runs.
+For example, -f 4000 means dumping approximately 4000 records every second when the monitored thread runs.
 If a monitored thread runs 0.2s in one second (it can be preempted or blocked in other times), simpleperf dumps about 4000 * 0.2 / 1.0 = 800 records every second.
 Another way is using -c option.
 For example, -c 10000